jasonahills/fate/README.md

 # Fate

 Fate is a small command line utility for following up on decisions.
-It stores decisions and reviews of decisions in an SQLite database.
+It interactively helps you document and review your decisions, storing the results in an SQLite database.

 ```shell
 fate --db_file /path/to/fate.db init            # initialize database